kuttaineh/pd/README.md

 ```
 ./payd <day> <worth>
 ```
-Asks for two variables: day on task and performance worth for the day.
+Asks for two variables: day on task and value-added for the day.

 Example: `./payd 2 100`
 Read: On day 2 of task I/you gave 100% towards the task at hand.